pedrofvilanova/sscitamineum_omics/README.md

 6. Gene annotation with FunGAP
 7. Variant annotation with SNPeff and functional annotation with Blast2GO

-# :bar_chart: DNA sequencing report
+# :bar_chart: DNA sequencing report and assembly

 For our article, we sequenced the SSC04 (_MAT-1_) and SSC39 (_MAT-2_) haploid strains of _Sporisorium scitamineum_, using the ```FLO-MIN106``` flow cell type.
 For both sequencing runs, we used the R9 sequencing kit type ```SQK-LSK109```.
 For SSC04 (_MAT-1_) the flow cell ID was  ```FAL62188``` and for SSC39 (_MAT-2_) the flow cell ID was ```FAL62161```.